bmc-anvil/.github/profile/README.md

 This GitHub Organization holds all repositories related to BareMetalCode's Anvil project.

+## About

+**BareMetalCode’s Anvil** is a project management tool as many others, with a twist…

+The original purpose back in the day was to [build a showcase app](https://www.baremetalcode.com/bmc_showcase/).<br>
+Eventually that demo evolved into a proper full-featured application.

+As with the original app, this one too will follow the showcase approach in documentation concerns.<br>
+I’ll do my best to publish companion notes to the [project's site](https://www.bmc-anvil.com/) for each module and feature in the application.

 ## Repository organization

-Momentarily, GitHub does not support folders, therefore, nesting related repositories is not possible.<br>
-With many repositories this creates a bit of a confusing view.
+Momentarily, GitHub does not support folders, therefore, nesting related repositories is not possible, which creates a bit of a confusing view.

 A workaround is to use a _pseudo-qualified-names_ approach.<br>
-Organizing repositories could be done by naming them like:
+Organizing repositories could be done by naming them like: `project.topic.subtopicA.suptopicB.xxx.actual_name_of_repo`

-- [...]
-- `com.project.topic.subtopicA.suptopicB.xxx.actual_name_of_repo`
-- [...]
+i.e:

-- com.project.templates.gradle.parent_config
+- project.templates.gradle.parent_config
-- com.project.templates.gradle.spring_config
+- project.templates.gradle.quarkus_config
-- com.project.templates.maven.parent_config
+- project.templates.maven.parent_config
-- com.project.templates.maven.quarkus_config
+- project.templates.maven.quarkus_config

 Which will make it clear(er) at a glance...
 (I wished, though...)

-After renaming many repos, I find that this approach is evidently not a better solution than actually having folders support, but a little clearer view of relations between repositories.

-I'm not super happy though... it is organized, kind of eccentric to read...
+I'm not super happy though... it is organized, kind of weird to read...